jantuomi/Jonokone/readme.md

 * express.js

 ##Usage
- * start with command nodejs index.js <port> (note that ports under 1000 will require sudo rights)
+ * start with command nodejs index.js port (note that ports under 1000 will require sudo rights)
-* "admin" at path /adm
+* "admin" at path /adm (can be used for example with phone to delete first from que)